BroadcomMFD/code4z/README.md

 ### Features

-* Debug COBOL code for applications running in a CICS region.
+* Debug COBOL and HLASM code for applications running in a CICS region.
-* Debug COBOL code for Batch applications.
+* Debug COBOL and HLASM code for Batch applications.

 ### Videos